Troubleshooting your iOS App Protection

 Protected application is rejected by Apple Test Flight or during App Store submission

-• The full rejection message from Test Flight for the protected app
+• the full rejection message from Test Flight

-• Any other relevant information, for example, that the last protected app version was accepted by Apple
+• any other relevant information, e.g. last protected app version was accepted by Apple

-Events not received by Counterspy Monitoring Service during test
+Events not received by Monitoring Service during test

 If events are still not received, then please raise a Support ticket and include the relevant Build ID.